-Scouts Australia recognises that children, because of their vulnerability, need special care and protection, and it has an educational and recreational program which respects their rights, and takes full account of their best interests.
+Scouts Australia recognises that children, because of their vulnerability, need special care and protection, and it has a non-formal educational program which respects their rights, and takes full account of their best interests.
 The Scouting program provides guidance appropriate to the child's evolving capacities and recognises their right to express an opinion, and to have it taken into account.